-Gary Verver served at China Lake on the LIne Crew.
+Gary Verver served at China Lake on the Line Crew.
 Witnessing many different a/c and weapons, his knowledge has contributed greatly to this web site.
 He is by far the largest contributor to this site in both knowledge and images.
-An effort to document the loss of every Skyhawk by Gary is a huge effort on his part.
+An effort to document the loss of every Skyhawk by Gary is a huge, ongoing effort on his part.

 AME2 John T. Gabbard, also known as "Gabby", served time with VA-43.
 In civilian life his influence on the Skyhawk Association Web Site was considerable, and he also served as a director.
 Using his own initiative, he contacted the Navy and obtained film documentation of all the Skyhawks built.
 With much effort he deciphered those records and put them into a format for use on the web site.
 The Skyhawk unit assignments and associated histories was a gigantic effort.

 Tailpipe is all checked out and the braking chute is packed.
 RNZAF.